Introduction and Scope

 All the areas of discrimination set out above are collectively referred to as “the above grounds” in the rest of this document.

 Everybody should be aware that any breach of this policy is potentially a major risk to the practice.
 The company does not carry insurance against the consequences of any illegal breach, and any claims in this regard are also likely to involve the company in significant commitments of managerial time.
 Further, a breach may be a serious professional offence, and liability may attach not only to the individual(s) concerned, but also the owners of the company.
 For that reason, any breach is likely to be regarded as a disciplinary offence.
-If anyone is concerned that a breach of this policy may be occurring or has a complaint that they have been a victim of a breach they should immediately report this to David Winston, Director.
+If anyone is concerned that a breach of this policy may be occurring or has a complaint that they have been a victim of a breach they should immediately report this to Mr Christopher Weir, Director.

 This company has arranged training sessions for all personnel on this topic and will arrange further training if and when appropriate.
 This policy forms part of our induction training programme.